 - 3.1 The original purpose of discretionary relief was to provide assistance where the property does not qualify for mandatory relief, or to 'top' up cases where ratepayers already receive mandatory relief. - 3.2 Over recent years and particularly since 2011, the discretionary relief provisions have been amended to allow authorities the flexibility to provide more assistance to businesses and organisations. - 3.3 The range of bodies, which are eligible for discretionary rate relief, is wide and not all of the criteria laid down by the legislation will be applicable in each case. - 3.4 Unlike mandatory relief, ratepayers are obliged to make a written application to the Council.
 The Council will expect all businesses to make applications in such a format as is required (which may vary from time to time) and for the business to provide such information and evidence as required in order to determine whether relief should be awarded. - 3.5 The Council is obliged to consider carefully every application on its merits, taking into account the contribution that the organisation makes to the amenities within the authority's area.
 There is no statutory appeal process or Tribunal against any decision made by the Council although, as with any decision of a public authority, decisions can be reviewed by Judicial Review.
 The authority will however, upon request, review decisions made.
 Details of the internal review process are given within this policy. - 3.6 Granting of the relief falls broadly into the following categories: - Discretionary Relief Charities who already receive mandatory relief. - b.
 Discretionary Relief Premises occupied by organisations not established or conducted for profit whose main objects are charitable or are otherwise philanthropic or religious or concerned with education, social welfare, science, literature or the fine arts or premises occupied by organisations not established or conducted for profit and wholly or mainly used for purposes of recreation; - c.
 Discretionary Relief Rural Rate Relief premises that already receive mandatory relief; - d.
 Discretionary Relief Rural Rate Relief premises not receiving mandatory relief but of benefit to the local community and less than £16,500 RV; - e.
 Discretionary Relief Granted under the Localism Act 2011 provisions; - f.
-Local Newspaper Relief (from 1st April 2017 for a period of two years);
+Local Newspaper Relief (from 1st April 2017 until 2025); - g.
+Local Public House Discount (from April 2017);

-- g.
-Local Public House Relief (from April 2017 for a one year period); - h.
-Supporting Small Businesses Relief (from 1st April 2017 for a period of five years or until business pay their full rate charge or their transitional rate charge (calculated in accordance with the Non-Domestic Rating (Chargeable Amounts) (England) Regulations 2016)); - i.
+- h.
+Supporting Small Businesses Relief (from 1st April 2017 for a period of five years or until business pay their full rate charge or their transitional rate charge (calculated in accordance with the Non-Domestic Rating (Chargeable Amounts) (England) Regulations 2016)); and - i.
 Discretionary Business Rates Relief Scheme (from 1st April 2017 for a period of up to four years); - j.
-Hardship Relief (Section 49); and - k.
+Retail Discount Relief (from 1st April 2019 for a period of one year); - k.
+Extended Business Rates Discount Relief (from 1st April 2020 for a period of one year); - I. Nursery Discount (from 1st April 2020 for a period of one year); - m.
+Hardship Relief (Section 49); and - n.
 Section 44A Part occupied Relief. - 3.7 The decision to grant or not to grant discretionary relief is a matter purely for the Council.